Medacorp/Luigi-s-Mansion/Technical documentation/Mirrors and shadows.md

         room:X, //The room score of the reflected entity, the reflection will get the score too. mirror:{ //Information about the mirror.
-            z:0b //Whether or not the mirror score is MirrorZ, if 0b, it's MirrorX. value:X //The value of the mirror score.
+            z:0b //Whether or not the mirror score is MirrorZ, if 0b, it's MirrorX. value:X, //The value of the mirror score. set_by_furniture_entity:1b //Temporary addition until all mirrors are converted the entities; whether this mirror is a furniture entity; changes the calculation slightly.
         },
         entity_id:"<id>", //The Minecraft entity ID used to spawn the correct entity type.
 Only allows armor stand or item frame.
+The item frame option will be removed once all paintings and posters are converted to furniture entities.
         data: { //The entity's data
             Pose:{}, //Armor stand pose data, jaw and roll will be inverted.
             HandItems:[] //Items held in hand, will be swapped.